zwright101/zwright101/README.md

 <h3 align="center">Full Stack Developer Student • Sports Enthusiast • Lover of Video Games and Comic Books </h3>
 <hr />
 <p align="center">
 Hey everyone, my name is Zach!
-I am currently enrolled in the Full Stack Software Engineering course at Prime Digital Academy and will be graduating in the middle of December 2023.
-I am excited to begin a career as a Software Engineer and I look forward to having many opportunities in the near future to learn and grow in this community.
+I am a Full Stack software engineer.
+I am excited to begin a career as a developer and I look forward to having many opportunities in the near future to learn and grow in this community.
 Coding is quickly becoming one of my life's passions and I love learning more and more every single day!
 </p>
 <hr />
 <!--------------------- Interests ---------------------->